nadavrot/arpfloat/README.md

    println!("{}", b); // Prints 2648!
 ```

-The `example` directory contains a program that computes pi in float-256.
+The [examples](examples) directory contains a program that computes many digits of pi in float-256.

 ### Resources